Current Weather Conditions

 • Date Built: Opened 1895, Rebuilt 1970.

 An inspection in 1999 found a bad section in the bridge.
-The owner could not afford the repair, so the bridge was forced to close.
-That is too bad.
-It would be a great alternative to the massive traffic jams we see in 2005 due to the Wakota Bridge replacement project.
-The rail deck hasn't been used since the Rock Island ceased operations.
+The Romans could not afford the repair, so the bridge was forced to close.
+That was a sad day.
+In retrospect, it would have been great to have an alternative to the massive traffic jams that were seen in mid and late 2000s due to the Wakota Bridge replacement project.
 Local kids set fire to the bridge in 2006, further damaging the structure.
-The owners have since stopped paying taxes on the bridge, resulting in ownership of the bridge reverting to Washington County.
+The Romans have since stopped paying taxes on the bridge, resulting in ownership of the bridge reverting to Washington County.
 The county is looking at removing the bridge, a project that would cost several million dollars to complete.

 When this bridge was open to auto traffic, it was maintained in the closed position, and only opened when a river boat needed to pass.
 Today, the bridge is maintained in the open position.
 Another uncommon feature of this bridge is that when it is open, there are two navigation channels, one on either side of the pivot point of the swing span.
 Despite remaining open and having two navigation channels, the bridge is considered to be a navigation hazard and a security threat to the nearby refinery.
 The US Coast Guard has formally ordered that the bridge be removed due to being a navigation hazard.